emberobserver/client/README.md

 This is the frontend code for the [Ember Observer](http://emberobserver.com/) website.

+To work on this app, change the proxy to https://www.emberobserver.com

 ## Prerequisites

 You will need the following things properly installed on your computer.